-Materials are processed in the shred tower in "feed drops".
-A feed drop consists of a combination of barrels, boxes, overpacks, and other containers up to 52" x 48" x 60".
+Materials are processed in the shred tower in "feed drops" or "sequences".
+A feed drop or sequence consists of a combination of barrels, boxes, overpacks, and other containers up to 52" x 48" x 60".
 These containers can either be on a pallet or on a slip-sheet.
 A feed drop for the shred tower will be compiled by checking for compatibility by using EPA-600/2-80-076 or ASTM Method D5058-90 Test Method A. Each such evaluation for compatibility will be documented in the operating record.
 No incompatible materials will be placed on the same feed drop or placed next to each other on the conveyor belt.
-When a feed drop is incompatible with the previous feed drop, the shred tower will be purged prior to feeding the incompatible feed drop.
-The purge will consist of a minimum of two drops of stacked pallets and/or bags of vermiculite, or two feed drops of material that is compatible with the incompatible feed drops.
+Whenever a feed drop or sequence is incompatible with the previous feed drop or sequence, the shred tower will be purged prior to feeding the incompatible feed drop.
+The purge will consist of a minimum of two drops of stacked pallets and/or bags of vermiculite, or two feed drops or sequences of material that is compatible with the incompatible feed drops.
 This will ensure incompatible materials will not mix while in the shredder or auger.

-The incineration chemistry of each of the containers making up the feed drop will be determined as described in this plan.
-The chemistry of the feed drops will then be determined by using a mass balance of the chemistry of the waste contained in the containers of the feed drop.
-The chemistry will be applied to the entire weight of the feed drop, which includes the weight of the drums.
-The weight of the feed drop is determined by the combined weight of containers and material when it was accepted.
-Chemistry will be determined, and included in the feed calculations, for material used in purging feed drops.
+The incineration chemistry of each of the containers making up the feed drop or sequence will be determined as described in this plan.
+The chemistry of the feed drops or sequences will then be determined by using a mass balance of the chemistry of the waste contained in the containers of the feed drop or sequence.
+The chemistry will be applied to the entire weight of the feed drop or sequence is determined by the combined weight of the drums.
+The weight of the feed drop or sequence is determined, and included in the feed calculations, for material used in purging feed drops or sequences.
 Material will be considered incinerated for waste tracking purposes as it enters the upper shred chamber (i.e., after it exits the airlock).